Ecosystem valuation: History

 Cost-benefit analyses and the generation of market value have existed within the economic literature for centuries.
-However, in 1997, Robert Costanza, Distinguished University Professor of sustainability at Portland State University, Oregon, was the first to estimate the worldwide worth of ecosystem services—bringing new attention to the field of ecosystem valuation.
+However, in 1997, Robert Costanza was the first to estimate the worldwide worth of ecosystem services—bringing new attention to the field of ecosystem valuation.
 He and his colleagues calculated that such services were worth $33 trillion annually ($44 trillion present dollars).

 Despite Costanza's fanfare, the World Bank, three decades later, that "the benefits provided by natural ecosystems are both widely recognized and poorly understood.”

 Citing the importance of such knowledge to informed policy-making, in 2007, Environmental Ministers from the G8 + 5 nations agreed to both publicly call for and begin to undertake the calculation of global ecosystem benefits, conservation costs, and the opportunity costs of developing such ecosystems.
 The resulting watershed initiative and ongoing project is The Economics of Ecosystems and Biodiversity (TEEB).

 In the United States, the President's Council on Science and Technology suggested in 2011 that the “U.S. government should institute and fund a Quadrennial Ecosystems Services Trends (QuEST) Assessment” that studying trends in ecosystem performance, quality, and value.